fabogit/Nodejs-snippets/06_framework-fastify/README.md

 This pattern aligns with **aspect-oriented programming**, as it dynamically introduces a feature through a straightforward Boolean configuration.

-## IImplementing business logic using hooks
+## Implementing business logic using hooks

 The APIs for the fantasy restaurant have a specific goal: to serve our restaurant’s needs.
 In the Adding routes recipe, we examined the general flow but didn’t delve into details, such as the following: